outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - emergence of non-linear functions:

+            - embedded dimensions

             - randomness:

-              - equivalence between competing alternative forces, generating equal distribution in growth (circle) or lack of influence on/distortion of natural accretion of motion (momentum)
+              - equivalence between competing alternative forces, generating equal distribution in growth & restriction (circle) or lack of influence on/distortion of natural accretion of motion (momentum)

+              - a system with randomness is one where either no forces or forces with equal & opposite impact are interfering with equal alternatives that are competing in a variance gap

+                - example:
+                  - the forces outside the circle pushing in equal the forces inside the circle pushing outward from the origin
+                  - the forces that could influence motion are not (no forces making the motion a straight line)
+                  - the variance gap in a circular shape is the direction of growth from the origin, which is not determined

+                - whether a system like a plane flying to a destination will fail can be determined by two variables (position of luggage & contents of luggage), which allows a variance gap that can be exploited to make sure the plane fails in its primary intent (reaching destination intact) - where the exploit is to make sure luggage is arranged so contents are near enough to trigger a chemical reaction with heat or other environmental attributes during flight
+                - the combination of these two variables have many dimensions between them, which can invalidate the system allowing those variables to interact
+                - this system failure-triggering combination of variable values can also occur randomly, although its less likely to be random with more regulations & enforcement of them

             - exponents: